Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 It might keep you covered in the short term if you aren’t able to make your payments but be cautious.
 If you use up the account’s cash value to pay premiums and deplete the cash value accumulation entirely, you could lose your coverage.

-If you want to stop paying your premiums deliberately, you can cancel your policy.
-You’ll receive what’s called the cash surrender value, or the remaining cash value in the account.
+You can cancel your policy, though, if you no longer want to pay your premiums.
+You'll receive what's called the cash surrender value, or the remaining cash value in the account.